matiasleites/bludemics-gym/README.md

 # Bludemics Gym

-This project was created as "open source" under the [https://github.com/matiasleites/bludemics-gym/blob/master/LICENCE.md](MIT Licence).
+This project was created as "open source" under the [https://github.com/matiasleites/bludemics-gym/blob/master/LICENCE.md] (MIT Licence).

 ## The  proyect